Defective Product or Non-Conforming Goods? An Introduction to the Sale of Goods Act and the Claim of Non-Conformity.

 Sale According to Specifications: What is the law if the buyer delays in providing details?

-There are situations where buyers purchase products according to specifications determined by the buyer.
-Specifications = size, quantity, weight and other data related to the product or the terms of its purchase (section 30(a) of the Sale of Goods Law).
-If the buyer does not provide the specifications within the time stipulated in the contract, the seller will be entitled, within a reasonable time:
+Buyers sometimes order products to their own specifications.
+These include size, quantity, weight, and related product or purchase details.
+Section 30(a) of the Sale of Goods Law defines this.
+If the buyer does not provide the specifications within the time stipulated in the contract..
+The seller will be entitled, within a reasonable time:

 Submit a Small ClaimOnly 299 ILS